bartekparysek/Monthly-Budget/README.md

 ## General info
-The purpose of it is to combine different payments lists from multiple banks in one place with a minimum of editing of your .CSV reports.
-You can also add transactions by hand.
-Information is stored in a list and is displayed in 3 charts for income, expenses and total.
+The purpose of this application is to combine .CSV reports from multiple banks without excess editing or the transactions added manually.
+Your payment lists will be presented in three charts (income, expenses, and total).

 ## Technologies
 For this project I have used :